CompNeuroTchuGroup/TchuSNNet/README_HowTo.md

 ## Step 3: Set parameters

 All the parameters of a simulation are contained in a parameter file.
 The parameter file is a txt file with a specific format that will be read by the simulation code.
 For a sample parameter file and details, see the [Parameter file wiki](Documents/Parameter file).
+In case of usage of AdjacencyMatrixConnectivity or DictatNeuronPop it will be required to include their required files (Connectivity matrixes or spiker files) in the same folder.
+Examples of this are in Test1 and Test11.

 ## Step 4: Run simulation
 Once the code has been compiled and the parameter file is ready, the code is ready to be run.